 - Progressive Retinal Atrophy

 Typically, crossbreds are considered healthier than purebreds due to a wider gene pool.
-Some veterinarians agree with this, and there are some who do not.
+Some veterinarians agree with this, and some do not.

 Rottweiler Husky Mix Exercise Requirements

 Hopefully, you enjoy exercise… because you’ll be doing a lot of it if you get one of these puppies.

 Rottweilers need a lot of exercise in order to be stimulated and well-behaved.
 They are hard-working dogs and will need a certain amount of physical activity every day.

 This goes for the Siberian Husky too.
 Considered by many to the ultra-marathon runner of the dog world.
 Capable of consecutively running 100 miles per day.
 No joke!

 Two hours of exercise per day, one hour in the morning and one in the evening consisting of:

 - Anything else high intensity